litmuschaos/v1-litmus-docs/docs/chaostoolkit-k8-cluster-kiam.md

 ## Prerequisites
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `k8-pod-delete` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](kubectl apply -f https://hub.litmuschaos.io/api/chaos/1.6.1?file=charts/chaostoolkit/k8-pod-delete/experiment.yaml)
-- Ensure you have nginx default application setup on default namespac ( if you are using specific namespace please execute beloe on that namespace)
+- Ensure you have nginx default application setup on default namespace ( if you are using specific namespace please execute beloe on that namespace)

 ## Entry Criteria

 - Application replicas are healthy before chaos injection
 - Service resolution works successfully as determined by deploying a sample nginx application and a custom liveness app querying the nginx application health end point
+- This application we are executing against kube-system type namespace

 ## Exit Criteria